Motor vehicle advertising: determination summary

 2 (b) Driving in excess of speed limits

-- Motor vehicle speed is sometime unclear to judge, but if the driving appears to be controlled and there is no clear context that shows the vehicle driving above the particular speed limit, the complaints will be dismissed.
+- Motor vehicle speed is sometimes unclear to judge, but if the driving appears to be controlled and there is no clear context that shows the vehicle driving in an area where there is a speed limit and the vehicle is driving above the particular speed limit, the complaints will be dismissed.

 2 (c) Driving practices or other actions in breach of any law